jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Longer reach flowers.
 More can drink.
 Red-eyes see flowers.

 Brood hatches.
-More eggs crack.
+Most eggs crack.

+Many red-eye insects find flowers.
+All places have flowers.
+All red-eye insects find food.

+Red-eye insects fall down.
+Bodies remain.
+No crunch.

+Some red-eye insects find bodies.
+Eat dead bodies.

-Some red-eye insects grow bigger.
+These red-eye insects grow bigger.
+Bigger insects have big-eyes.

 Big-eye insects see clearer.
 Big-eye insects move faster.
-Big-eye insects eat us.
+Big-eye insects need meat.

 The brood splits.

-Our kind keeps to the flowers.
-The others chase us.
+Our red-eye kind keeps to the flowers.
+The big-eye kind chase us.

 We see only moving shadows.